How to Create a Right Hand of Fellowship Quilt Block

 Press the seam allowances away from the Star Point units as shown below.

-right hand of fellowship 9
+right hand 9

 Step 10: